Balancing Roles and The Power of Goals

 You may say that none of this is particularly ground-breaking.
 People have nice days out with their family all the time.
 What is maybe new to most people though, is the awareness that there are probably 3-5 major roles we fulfill in our lives and that we can often actively contribute within those roles at the same time or at least two or three of them at the same time.
 Being aware of this and viewing day to day events and activities as an opportunity to exercise two or more roles, can lead to more complete fulfillment of what is really important.

 In general I found First Things First a very good read.
 It challenges you to look at those 16 or so wakeful hours you have a day and really look at how much of it is spent on the important things versus the apparently urgent things.
 More than that, it makes you analyse what you think are the important things and decide whether they really are.

 Before reading the book, I had an inkling that some of the urgent things I got involved with weren’t really that important, longer term.
 However, this book shines a torch on this subject and after reading it, you never think about the activities you engage in, in the same way.
 You begin to see time spent as an investment and start to ask yourself whether the thing you are about to spend time on is contributing to a bigger picture, a longer term goal or is merely an unimportant little urgency, jumping up and down for your immediate attention.

 I definitely recommend getting a copy if you want to pay better attention to the balances of work, play and responsibility in your life.
-Click on the banner below or enter your name and best e.mail on the right for valuable information on how you can make big changes in your work-life balance right now (and make money doing so).
+Enter your name and best email on the right for valuable information on how you can make big changes in your work-life balance right now (and make money doing so).